If you have to dismantle your project and start over, the impact on your trajectory can be devastating. Can you get it right the first time?

-There are different stages of the interview process in which you can offer writing prompts.
+There are different stages of the interview process in which you can offer written assignments.
 First, if candidates maybe lack a portfolio or you need more information upfront, you can ask candidates to complete writing prompts before you even speak to them.
-Second, (my preferred method), you can ask them to complete writing prompts later on in the process.
+Second, and my preferred method, you can ask them to complete writing prompts later on in the process.
 Alternatively, you can do a mix of both.
 I’ll let you decide what works best for your hiring funnel.

-Here are examples of what a typical interview process may look like and where the writing prompts may fall (two options).
+Here are examples of what a typical interview process may look like and where the writing prompts may fall:

 - Resume, portfolio & video introduction reviewed

 - Writing prompts completed

 - Interview with the hiring manager (where writing prompts are presented)

 - Interview with another member of the team

 - Interview with higher-level managers/CEO if needed